UNDERSTANDING STEEL TARIFFS IN CANADA: IMPACTS ON IMPORTING, PRICING, AND COMPLIANCE

 Recent discussions on tariffs and trade enforcement mechanisms, particularly targeting imports from non-United States-Mexico-Canada Agreement (USMCA) and non-Comprehensive Economic and Trade Agreement (CETA) countries, are raising concerns about potential cost increases and supply chain disruption.

-A key technical factor in tariff application is Country of Melt (COM)—where the steel was melted and poured before processing.
+A key technical factor of importing is is Country of Melt (COM)—where the steel was melted and poured before processing.

-Many importers assume tariffs are based on the country from which they purchased the product, but trade compliance is dictated by COM rather than the final country of sale.
+Many importers assume tariffs are based on the country from which they purchased the product, but trade compliance is dictated by Country of Manufacture rather than the final country of sale.

 HOW DO IMPORTERS AND BUYERS MITIGATE TARIFF RISKS?